-2. Triple Threat Combination for Goosegrass Control program in Florida
+- Triple Threat Combination for Goosegrass Control program in Florida

-3. Most Wanted Weeds agronomic program
+- Most Wanted Weeds agronomic program

 Fungicides: Turfgrass diseases vary in the Midwest based on location and turf species.
 Managers of cool-season turfgrass species on greens, tees and fairways should plan for preventive fungicide applications to control anthracnose, summer patch, Pythium, brown ring patch, take all patch, dollar spot, brown patch, and in northern regions, pink and gray snow mold.
 Fairy ring can affect all species throughout the region and can be an important disease to consider when creating disease control programs.
 Fungicide applications of Velista, Briskway, Secure Action and Posterity XT should be planned to focus on these key turf diseases.

-Ascernity is a new combination fungicide for use in greens, tees and fairway rotational programs.
+Ascernity is a combination fungicide for use in greens, tees and fairway rotational programs.
 Its strength in cool-season turf is anthracnose, brown patch and leaf spot, but is also effective on dollar spot and gray leaf spot.
 In zoysiagrass, it is effective against large patch and is included in the Syngenta Large Patch Assurance Program when applied in the fall and the spring for this destructive disease.

 Posterity XT and Secure Action are valuable tools for combatting dollar spot and can be cornerstones of a fairway program for the Midwest.
 Posterity is the most active dollar spot fungicide available, providing 14 to 28 days of reliable disease control.
 Secure Action is an improved formulation of Secure fungicide, incorporating acibenzolar-S-methyl to offer extended dollar spot control and increased tolerance of heat and drought.
-New this season is Posterity XT and Posterity Forte fungicides for disease control on fairways.
+Plus Posterity XT and Posterity Forte fungicides offer disease control on fairways.
 Posterity XT is designed for programs looking for dollar spot control in addition to consistent brown patch and soil born patch diseases, while Posterity Forte is more suited for extended dollar spot control and occasional brown patch incidence.
 Both fungicides are best used in a program alternated with Secure Action and Daconil Action.

 Although it still feels like summer, it will be snowing before you know it, so it’s time to start planning for snow mold prevention.
 The Snow Mold Assurance Program from Syngenta includes Instrata® fungicide for greens and tees and Contend® fungicide for fairways to protect your golf course through the winter and help ensure a uniform green-up in the spring.